Shreeramghimire/Salmon-Statistics/first_part.md

 If you collected thousands of salmon samples, calculated the variance for each, and plotted them, the histogram would perfectly match a Gamma curve (which is heavily right-skewed for small samples, but looks Normal for large samples).

-This perfectly explains why your confidence intervals for variance are so wide for small samples—the Gamma/Chi-Squared distribution has a long tail stretching out to the right, meaning your sample variance can occasionally be wildly larger than the true variance.
+This perfectly explains why your confidence intervals for variance are so wide for small samples, the Gamma/Chi-Squared distribution has a long tail stretching out to the right, meaning your sample variance can occasionally be wildly larger than the true variance.

 ### Real-World Uses of Gamma (Outside of Variance)